The tax system in the UAE is full of surprises. From income tax and tax-free zones for businesses to property taxes and VAT – find out more.

 Summary

 Dubai is often referred to internationally as a tax haven and in practice this is true.
-There are of course some taxes in detail, but the most important taxes such as those on income, capital gains, dividends or company profits are 0%.
+There are of course some taxes in detail, but the most important taxes for private individuals, for example on income, capital gains, dividends or rental income, are still 0%.
+Companies have to register for corporate tax in any case, but only pay it if their annual turnover exceeds AED 3 million.
+There is then a tax-free allowance of USD 100,000, i.e. AED 375,000, above which 9% is payable.